-We continued the verification of National Identity Card as a confirmation of someone being over the age of 18 years before engagement into the company.
+We continued the verification of National Identity Card as а confirmation of someone being over of 18 years before the age engagement into the company.
 The same was applied to all our contractors and service providers and their employees.
 Employees with children of school going age encouraged to take their children to schools.
 These schools are constructed and equipped by the Company but open to both company employee's children and children from the surrounding community.
-Bursaries were given to bright students from the surrounding community and employees children to support their education.

 Education and training of the employees on need to co-exist and why we need each other were conducted in collaboration with Non-governmental institutions.

 All of these courses and trainings were free of charge to the employees and community and the company even encouraged the staff to go for additional training courses during working hours.